riveted

 I feel pushed by duty.
 Not pulled by love.
 If honest, I am bored with God.'

 I can’t chase emotions.
 But how real is a friendship if they're not affected?
-How deep is our love if my heart is no longer moved?
-His heart is.
-Deeply!
-In light of God’s emotion, acedia concerns me far more than emotionalism.
+How genuine is my

 I tend a fire by paying attention to it.
-But to stoke a fire in my soul for God, it's not the fire of passion I give attention to.
-It’s God Himself.
-He is the fire.
-And I catch fire by getting closer.
-By fixing my eyes on His heart.
-Not mine.
+But to stoke a fire in my soul for God, it's not the fire

 Despite my intro, I can't chase awe.
 Like joy or humility, it'll vanish if I look at it directly.
-Awe is what I feel when I stumble on a rainbow in the Rockies.
+Awe is what I feel if I stumble on a rainbow in the Rockies.
 Once my heart is fascinated by what I see, I forget about me.
 It's called joy.
+Even if dormant, we all have a hunger for awe.
+Beauty wakes it up.

 Picture